ramwtz/Assembler/README.md

 <hr/>
 <span id=a4> <h2> Assembly Language </h2> </span>

-Literal data types used in the language:
+Operands used in the language:
 * Registers ("Reg" in the param list), all of whom are presumed to have 32-bit width.
 There are 32 available registers (0 - 31), and are denoted with a '$', ie: "$1", "$23", etc.
 * Immediate Integers ("Int_X" in the param list), the assumed size of the param is denoted in buts by the X in the type.
-*  Variables ("Var" in the param list), whom can be user defiened labels or external variables. variable names must begin with a letter and contain only alpha-numerical characters.
-Labels can be no longer than 31 characters.
-Labels are unique and can't be redefined.
+* Lblels ("Lbl" in the param list), whom can be user defiened or external. label names must begin with a letter and contain only alpha-numerical characters.
+Lblels can be no longer than 31 characters.
+Lblels are unique and can't be redefined.
 Any label name definition must be followed immediatly by a colon, followed by any legal operation or directive and its parameters. for example: _label-name_**:** *command* *param-list*
 *  Strings ("Str" in the param list), denoted by intial and terminating quotation marks, with free text contained betwen.

-Types of line statements available in the language:
+Types of statements available in the language:
 * Operations, which are encoded instructions of code given to the machine to execute at run-time.
 The operation can optionally begin with a label definition.
 * Directives, which instruct the assembler what is must do in regards to the code in the assembly file, creating relevant memory and file assignments before run.
 The operation can optionally begin with a label definition.
 * Both of the above statements share the syntax: [_label_:] *command-name* *param1*, *param2*, ...